pingcap/tidb/docs/design/2021-04-21-unify-log-library.md

 Except for slow query logs, all other logs must satisfy the [unified-log-format RFC standard](https://github.com/tikv/rfcs/blob/master/text/2018-12-19-unified-log-format.md).

-However, in practice, it was found that the format of logs is confusing, as shown in the following four points:
+However, in practice, it was found that the format of logs is confusing:

 - There are few logging configuration instructions in the document.
 We need to enrich document especially the type and the format of logs each component would emit.
 - The configured logging parameters do not match the runtime logging, e.g. `tidb_stderr` is configured with text format, but the log is in json format.